Ulrich ideals and modules: Structure of minimal free resolutions of Ulrich ideals

 \section{Structure of minimal free resolutions of Ulrich ideals}

-Let $(A, \fkm)$ be a Cohen-Macaulay local ring of dimension $d \ge 0$ and let $I$ be an $\fkm$--primary ideal of $A$ which contains a parameter ideal $Q=(a_1,a_2,\cdots,a_d)$ as a reduction.
+Let $(A, \fkm)$ be a Cohen--Macaulay local ring of dimension $d \ge 0$ and let $I$ be an $\fkm$--primary ideal of $A$ which contains a parameter ideal $Q=(a_1,a_2,\cdots,a_d)$ as a reduction.
 The purpose of this section is to explore the structure of minimal free resolutions of Ulrich ideals.

 Throughout this section, we assume that $I$ is an Ulrich ideal of $A$.
 Let

 be a minimal free resolution of the $A$--module $A/I$.
 We put $\beta_i=\rank_AF_i = \beta_i^A(A/I)$, the $i$-th Betti number of $A/I$, and $n = \mu_A(I) = \beta_1 \ge d$.